FredrikVullum/SteamConnectionInfo/README.md

 You have two options:

-1. Download SteamConnectionInfo.zip from [Releases](https://github.com/FredrikVullum/SteamConnectionInfo/releases) and extract the contents to a folder of your choosing.
+1. Download the latest zipped version of SteamConnectionInfo from [Releases](https://github.com/FredrikVullum/SteamConnectionInfo/releases) and extract the contents to a folder of your choosing.

 2. Clone the repository and build it yourself.
 Keep in mind that only x86 Release mode is supported.
 Publish it and copy the files at \bin\x86\Release\net6.0-windows\publish\win-x86 to a folder of your choosing.

 **HOW TO RUN**

 1. Set your game to windowed mode.
-SteamConnectionInfo will not work if the game is in fullscreen mode.
+The SteamConnectionInfo overlay will not show if the game is in fullscreen mode.
 2. Make sure SteamConnectionInfo.WPF.exe is in the same folder as SteamConnectionInfo.dll
 3. Run SteamConnectionInfo.WPF.exe